 Some of these include:

+When you search in the library catalog you are conducting what is known as a keyword search.
 A keyword search will check the terms you enter against almost every word in every part of an item's catalog record.
-If you're not sure of the exact title, perform a keyword search with the words you know (and the author's last name if you know it.)
-This is often the easiest way to begin searching, and can also benefit from the use of subject/topic.
+If you're not sure of the exact title, perform a keyword search with the words you know (and the author's last name if you know it).
+Or, if you're looking for books on a topic, this is often the easiest way to begin searching.

-Use an author search to find materials by a specific composer/performer.
+Use an Author search to find materials by a specific author, composer, or performer.
 Names can be entered in any configuration (e.g. first last or last, first).

-Once you find an item that looks promising, click on its title to open the full record.
-Use the topics in the record and words from the summary/table of contents to refine your search if needed.
+Once you find an item that looks promising, click on the title to open the full record.
+Scroll down to the Details section.
+You can use the Subjects in the record and words from the summary/table of contents to refine your search if needed.